 R1,A≡{β,x | 0≤Π1,1τ∪0≤Π1,2τ∪0≤Π1,0τ}.

 Let R1,A,m denote the first-period modification region whereby firms located in region R1,A,m earn the highest quasi-rents when adopting the pollution abatement technology in the first period (i.e., firms that are the dirtier yet more efficient).
 These firms locate in region DCKH of Fig. 2.
-The units that become idle and stop operating locate in region R0-R1,A (i.e., region EBCDN of Fig. 2); that is, policy resulted in inefficient and dirty units existing the industry.
+The units that become idle and stop operating locate in region R0-R1,A (i.e., region EBCDN of Fig. 2); that is, policy resulted in inefficient and dirty units exiting the industry.
 In section V, we exploit the simplicity borne from our assumption of putty–clay technologies and depict the numerical outcomes.

 We define the Pigovian tax as the tax that internalizes the negative externality caused by market activities, assuming no strategic behavior.
 It is the tax derived under the assumption of competition without taking into account political uncertainty.
 We, then, further expand the definition of the Pigovian tax and assume that pollution is a stock variable.
 This will result in a dynamic Pigovian tax that accounts for both current as well as future pollution damages (e.g., Xepapadeas, 1992).
 When we do not take strategic behavior into consideration, the dynamic Pigovian tax equals the expected discount marginal damage over time.
 Finally, we define the optimal dynamic tax as the dynamic Pigovian tax while accounting for the strategic behavior; that is, while accounting for the political uncertainty.